 - 1. Open all the windows. - Set the system as described above.
-The doors should be locked with the key, wireless remote control or entry function.
+The doors should be locked with the key, wireless remote control or entry function of the smart key system.
 Be sure to wait until the indicator light starts flashing. - 3.
 Unlock any door from the inside.
 The system should activate the alarm. - 4.
 Stop the alarm as described above. - Repeat this operation for the other doors, trunk and hood.
 When testing the hood, also check that the system is activated when the battery terminal is disconnected and then reconnected.